minjo1234/TIL/3.Resource/CS/Cloud/AWS/SAA/RDS + Aurora + ElasticCache.md

 	- If the master is not encrypted, the read replicas cannot be encrypted
 	- To encrypt an un-encrypted database, go through DB snapshot & restore as encrypted
 - In flight encryption :
+- IAM Authentication:
+- Security Group
+- No SSH available : except on RDS Custom
+- Audit Logs can be enabled